QuentinRa/blog.quentinra.dev/cyber/server/web/bruteforce_forms.md

 <div class="row row-cols-md-2"><div>

 [wfuzz](https://github.com/xmendez/wfuzz) (4.7k ⭐).
 FUZZ is pretty simple: there is a wordlist, and you add a word FUZZ in the URL/request, and wfuzz will replace, one by one, the word FUZZ with every entry in the wordlist.
-[See the official documentation here](https://wfuzz.readthedocs.io/en/latest/index.html), or use `wfuzz -h`.

 Try to bruteforce a GET form.